www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 In the best case scenario, if you are using an IDE with autocompletion you can just do the 'dot'-'choose'-'type' loop.
 ## Find A Solution
-> Now we do the actual optimization.
+> Now, we do the actual optimization.
 ## Using A Simple Hill Climber As A Stepping Stone
 > Let's try the most commonly known solver.